Published on May 3, 2022

 If you want to buy a vibration machine for neuropathy for home use, you should pay attention to a few things.
 Vibration therapy for neuropathy must be soft.
 Too intense vibrations could do more harm than good.

 Choose plates or machines with adjustable settings.
-Prefer local vibrations focused on the feet or the specific areas affected by nerve damage.
+I prefer local vibrations focused on the feet or the specific areas affected by nerve damage.
 Avoid whole-body vibration unless you are medically supervised.

-Always start with the lowest intensity and gradually increase until you find the right settings for you.
+Always start with the lowest intensity and gradually increase until you find the correct settings.
 Vibrations should never feel painful or uncomfortable.

 Last but not least, do not compromise on quality.
 Poor-quality plates or machines that send vibrations with the wrong intensity or movement can harm you, especially if you have peripheral neuropathy.